3dprogramin/thinkpad-p51-archbang/README.md

 - fingerprint scanner not working
 - set brithness of display
-- NVIDIA video card not working, currently running only integratel Intel card
+- NVIDIA video card not working, currently running only integrated Intel card

 Check the **issues+fixes** folder for more details